AdaCore/spark2014/docs/lrm/source/statements.rst

    Boolean actual parameter, name resolution, legality rules and dynamic semantics, except for extra legality rules given below.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 5.5.3 LR Loop_Invariant is like a pragma Assert, except for some extra legality rules.
+Covered by another TU

 #.
 Loop_Variant has an expected actual parameter which is a specialization of an
    Ada expression.
 Otherwise, it has the same name resolution and legality rules as pragma Assert, except for extra legality rules given below.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 5.5.3 LR Loop_Variant is like a pragma Assert except for some extra legality rules.
+Covered by another TU

 #.
 The following constructs are said to be *restricted to loops*: